Huntington Beach

 Hoover Dam

 The Hoover Dam as seen from the new bridge/bypass across the Colorado River, opened in 2010.
-Notice the white “bathtub ring” that shows how low the water level in Lake Mead has dropped.
+The white “bathtub ring” shows how low the water level in Lake Mead has dropped.

 Views from the top of Hoover Dam — down (221 meters), straight across (elevator atop the dam), and up (dedication statue).